Benefit Concert to Support the Restoration of the Historic Guyon Tavern

 Historic Richmond Town’s Guyon Tavern, located along Richmond Road, has been a cornerstone of the Staten Island community for nearly two hundred years.
 It’s home to the renowned Tavern Concert Series.
 In past years, performers and audience members praised the acoustics and the ambiance of the candle-lit building and the cozy wood stove.

-We look forward to restoring the building in time for the 2020 Tavern Concert Series.
+We look forward to the process of restoration beginning in the Spring of 2019, with a projected completion date in time for the 2020 Tavern Concert Series.

 Built as a grocery store around 1819, the Guyon Tavern has served the village of Richmond as countless businesses, most recently Puntillo’s Barber Shop.
 Acquired by Borough Historian Loring McMillen and the Staten Island Historical Society in the early 1950s, this historic structure has undergone two waves of restoration and has been used as an educational tool during thousands of school and public programs.